 The findings in this section echo those of academic and industry studies.
-CRR estimates the national Retirement Income Deficit, calculated for households with heads age 34-64, to be \$6.6 trillion after financial assets, DB pension income, Social Security, and home equity are included.
-In addition, the Center's National Retirement Risk Index indicates that the share of U.S. households with insufficient retirement assets has grown rapidly.
-The share of households at risk for being unable to maintain their standard of living in retirement increased from 44 percent in 2007 to 53 percent in 2010.30 This estimate does not account for long term care costs, which the Center previously projected would increase the share of households at retirement risk by 16 percentage points.31 In addition, EBRI's 2012 Retirement Income Projection Model estimates that approximately 44 percent of Baby Boomers and Generation Xers are at risk of having insufficient income to meet even basic expenses in retirement.32
+The National Retirement Risk Index from the Center for Retirement Research indicates that the share of U.S. households age 30-64 at risk of being unable to maintain their standard of living in retirement increased from 44 percent in 2007 to 53 percent in 2010 and 2013.28 This estimate does not account for long term care costs, which the Center previously projected would increase the share of households at retirement risk by 16 percentage points.29

+In addition, EBRI's 2012 Retirement Security Projection Model estimates that approximately 41 percent of early Baby Boomers and 43 percent of late Baby Boomers and Generation Xers are at risk of having insufficient income to meet basic expenses in retirement based on current average expenditures for age and income.30